 Highest Personal Injury Lawsuit Verdict

 In June 2014, Mr. Martinez was awarded $55 million in his personal injury lawsuit against Honda by a Philadelphia jury.
-It was recorded as the highest personal injury lawsuit verdict given in Pennsylvania to a victim of a defective vehicle.
+It was recorded as the highest personal injury lawsuit verdict given in Pennsylvania to a person injured by a defective vehicle.

 While $55 million may seem like a great amount, it’s important that we understand the severity of Mr. Martinez’s injuries.
 In addition to being a quadriplegic, he also has spasms, neuropathic pain in his legs, problems with his bladder, and must have help with self-care.
 He also spent an extensive amount of time in the hospital.
 Mr. Martinez will also require specialized medical care for the rest of his life.